 Families wishing to apply for housing assistance shall complete an application for public assistance.
 Families are entitled to a reasonable accommodation in the application process (refer to Reasonable Accommodation Policy).

-Applications will be accepted at the following location: 422 Chestnut Street, Gadsden, Alabama.
+Applications will be accepted on the HA WEB site (www.ggha.org) .

 Applications are taken to compile a waiting list.
 Based on the demand for housing in the HA's jurisdiction, the HA may take applications on an "open enrollment" basis, depending on the length of the waiting list.